Enforcement Behavior

 controlzero.yamlwith asettings:block overrides the project default.

-In hosted mode the server resolves org -> project -> canonical default at bundle build time, so the SDK only sees the single resolved triple.
+In hosted mode the server resolves org -> project -> canonical default at bundle build time, so the SDK only sees the single resolved set of knobs.
 In local mode the SDK reads settings: from the YAML directly.

 Example user YAML: